-Short Term Incentive outcomes The entry hurdle measures required for payment of Short Term Incentive Plan for Executive KMPs were not met.
-With the exception of Brent Zacharias (Group Executive Nuseed) all KMPs including the chief executive officer did not receive any payment related to the FY18 plan.
-Long Term Incentive outcomes The FY16 LTI plan was tested on 31 July 2018 and did not meet the entry hurdle associated with the plan measures.
-The outcome was that all KMPs did not receive any equity related to the FY16 plan.
+Short term incentive outcomes The entry hurdle measures required for payment of short term incentive plan for executive KMPs were not met.
+With the exception of Brent Zacharias (Group Executive Nuseed) all KMPs including the chief executive officer did not receive any payment related to the 2018 plan.
+Long term incentive outcomes The 2016 LTI plan was tested on 31 July 2018 and did not meet the entry hurdle associated with the plan measures.
+The outcome was that all KMPs did not receive any equity related to the 2016 plan.

-1.2 Changes during FY18
+1.2 Changes during 2018

-In FY17, the Group executive Nuseed was moved to a plan tailored to ensure the role is measured against and rewarded for Nuseed financial deliverables.
-In FY18, the plan was further refined to ensure greater emphasis on the Nuseed financial deliverables (with Nuseed measures accounting for 60% of STI, previously set to 50% of STI).
+In 2017, the group executive Nuseed was moved to a plan tailored to ensure the role is measured against and rewarded for Nuseed financial deliverables.
+In 2018, the plan was further refined to ensure greater emphasis on the Nuseed financial deliverables (with Nuseed measures accounting for 60 per cent of STI, previously set to 50 per cent of STI).

-1.3 Key Management Personnel
+1.3 Key management personnel

-Nufarm's KMP comprise the directors of the company and selected members of the NLT.
-The term Executive KMPs refers to the CEO and those executives with authority and responsibility for planning, directing and controlling the activities of the company and the group, directly or indirectly.
-The Executive KMPs disclosed in this report are:
+Nufarm's KMP comprise the directors of the company and selected members of the Nufarm Leadership Team (NLT).
+The term executive KMPs refers to the CEO and those executives with authority and responsibility for planning, directing and controlling the activities of the company and the group, directly or indirectly.
+The executive KMPs disclosed in this report are:

-Name Position Term as KMP in FY18 Greg Hunt Managing director and chief executive officer 1 August 2017 - 31 July 2018 Paul Binfield Chief financial officer 1 August 2017 - 31 July 2018 Elbert Prado Group executive supply chain operations 1 August 2017 - 31 July 2018 Brent Zacharias Group executive Nuseed 1 August 2017 - 31 July 2018 Niels Poerksen Group executive portfolio solutions 1 August 2017 - 31 July 2018
+Name Position Term as KMP in FY18 Greg Hunt Managing director and chief executive officer 1 August 2017 - 31 July 2018 Paul Binfield Chief financial officer 1 August 2017 - 31 July 2018 Elbert Prado Group executive supply chain operations 1 August 2017 - 31 July 2018 Brent Zacharias Group executive Nuseed 1 August 2017 - 31 July 2018 Niels Pörksen Group executive portfolio solutions 1 August 2017 - 31 July 2018

-2. Setting Senior Executive remuneration
+2. Setting senior executive remuneration